chaijs/chai-http/README.md

 You may use a function (such as an express or connect app) or a node.js http(s) server as the foundation for your request.
-If the server is not running, chai-http will find a suitable port to listen on for tha given test.
+If the server is not running, chai-http will find a suitable to listen on for tha given test.

 ```js
 chai.request(app)